Getting started with GNU Emacs

 Modes

 A mode is a package of features related to some task.
-Modes are typically activated when you open a special type of file (foo.java).
+Specific modes are typically activated when you open a specific type of file (eg, foo.java).
 The java-mode is an example of such a mode.
 It defines some syntax rules and provides a series of commands for compiling and so on, most of which are inherited from c-mode.

 Minibuffer